oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 \---

 We need to configure the stockmanager-config.yaml file.
-You need to do this even if you have done the Helidon labs as the set of configuration data downloaded into the Cloud shell is generic and does not include the customizations you made in the Helidon labs
+You need to do this even if you have done the Helidon labs as the set of configuration data downloaded into the OCI Cloud Shell is generic and does not include the customizations you made in the Helidon labs

 - Navigate into the folder $HOME/helidon-kubernetes/configurations/stockmanagerconf/conf
 - Open the file **stockmanager-config.yaml**